 When I work with new families, our first meeting will be a 90-minute session.
 This allows me to get to know your family, understand your space, and learn about your routines.
 If you live in the San Francisco Bay Area, there is the option of having this visit in person at your home.
 (I do not charge for transportation.)
-Otherwise, I meet with families over the phone or on Skype.
+Otherwise, I meet with families over the phone or on Zoom.
 After that initial session, we will decide together how many follow-up sessions (60 or 90 minutes) we need to schedule for your specific needs.
-Again, depending on your location, follow-up sessions can be held in person or over the phone/Skype.
+Again, depending on your location, follow-up sessions can be held in person or over the phone/Zoom.

 If you have questions or would like to discuss your particular situation, I invite you to schedule a complimentary consultation with me.
 I look forward to connecting with you and learning about your family.